ajithajayan/fKart/README.md

 # my-project

-welcome to my django project. this is my first e-commerce projects
+welcome to my django project. this is my first e-commerce project